|

 leaves a dimple at each nail location.
 Be careful not to break the surface of the paper.
 The dimple will be covered later

-with drywall joint compound (mud).
 Also be aware of where you’re driving fasteners.
 There may be pipe runs through

 the studs, and copper pipe is thin, soft and easily punctured with a drywall nail or a screw.
 Copper pipes and wire are supposed